emongold/liquefaction/README.md

 4. Ground motions using pypsha [https://pypi.org/project/pypsha/]

 The directory **example** contains jupyter notebooks that run, post-process, and create figures based on an example run of the data.
-    paper_figures.ipynb can be run on its own using **full outputs** to re-create figures To set up a new simulation, the files should be set up and run in the following order:
+    paper_figures.ipynb can be run on its own using **full outputs** to re-create figures \n To set up a new simulation, the files should be set up and run in the following order: \n
-    1. make_inputs.py
+    1. make_inputs.py \n
-    2. liq_setup.py
+    2. liq_setup.py \n
-    3. liq_run.py
+    3. liq_run.py \n
     4. run_loss.py